 He also had no concept of patience whatsoever.
 He would hit his head on the wall if he didn’t get his food instantly and when we went out to restaurants, he would scream at the top of his voice and throw things around.
 My husband even said we should get t-shirts that said ‘I’m a foster carer’ to avoid stares of disapproval!

 We learned early on that Kevin wouldn’t be returning home to his parents.
 The plan now would be to look for an adoptive family he could settle into for good.
 This meant he would be with us for some time, so my husband and I thought long and hard about how we could make this beneficial.
-Routine played a big part in making Kevin comfortable so we focussed on this.
+Routine played a big part in making Kevin comfortable so we focused on this.

 With persistence and patience, things got easier.
 He even started to accept affection and love from us, something we hadn’t seen before.
 He was building a strong attachment and blessed us with that beautiful smile more and more.